11 tips for solo travel in Thailand

 1. Thailand is popular

-It can be frustrating that Thailand is so popular with tourists, especially those looking for off-the-beaten-track experiences.
-However, it’s this popularity that makes it good for those travelling solo.
+However, I think this popularity is what makes it good for those travelling solo.
 And it’s not just for backpackers – it’s a popular luxury travel destination too.

 My first tip for anyone relatively new to solo travel is to visit places that are quite popular.
 This is because they have the tourist infrastructure to make it easier and safer for solo travellers.

 It doesn’t mean that you’re only going to find crowded beaches that sap the vibe.
 It just means you can benefit from being in the action without actually being trapped in a crowd.
-I cover some of the best places in Thailand for solo travellers below.

 2. Be polite and be kind

-Thailand isn’t nicknamed ‘The Land of Smiles’ for no good reason.
-Generally speaking, the people are incredibly friendly.
 This means that if you act appropriately, many locals will help you as a solo traveller and this is just what you need.

 Take time to learn a few key Thai phrases before you go, such as ‘khop khun ka’ (thank you) and ‘sawasdee ka’ (hello).